 Here are some key materials related to seeking licensure in the Commonwealth of Kentucky as an LPA and then LPP:

 - Application for Licensure as a Psychological Associate (LPA) – core application for LPA.
 You’ll need to submit a $100 check, 3 letters of reference, and official transcripts.
 You’ll need to provide information about your education, employment history, ethical/legal complaints, courses completed, and proof that you’ve accrued 600 hours of supervised clinical experience during your master’s training.
 You’ll want to list your EDP 664 practicum instructor as your supervisor, as they are the licensed psychologist who was providing part of your weekly supervision (the rest was provided by your onsite supervisor, who may or may not have been a psychologist).

 - Application for Licensure as a Psychological Practitioner (LPC) – core application for LPC.
 It’s similar to the LPA application, with some key differences.

-Please carefully review the entire Applications and Forms webpage for the Board of Psychology, as it contains other necessary licensure paperwork.
+Please carefully review the Forms and Documents section of the Board of Psychology webpage, as it contains other necessary licensure paperwork.
 The forms and links are subject to change at any time, so it is the applicant’s responsibility to verify all information directly via the Board website.